guibin/pseidon/pseidon-kafka-hdfs/README.md

 The default encoder and decoder are identity functions and does nothing, encoders and decoders can be specified on a topic per topic basis and or globally.

+Configuration is done via a database and or the properties file.
+Configuration in the database override the properties file configurations.

+#### Properties file:

 The configuration properties are:
 ```
 kafka-hdfs-$topic-encoder